 The Process Manufacturing, Recreational Vehicle and Laboratory (PMRVL) Industry Reference Committee (IRC), supported by IBSA Manufacturing, is undertaking a review to update the high pressure water jetting training package components in the MSM Manufacturing Training Package to meet workforce upskilling demands and emerging technological changes.

 Refer to the Case for Change for more information on the training package components to be modified, and the research undertaken to support this project.

-The draft Case for Endorsement, Training Package components and Companion Volume Implementation Guide have been sent to the State Training Authorities (STAs) for feedback.
+State Training Authorities (STAs) have provided feedback on the draft Case for Endorsement, Training Package components and Companion Volume Implementation Guide.
 Further consultation is being undertaken before final components are prepared for submission to the Australian Industry and Skills Committee (AISC).

 Why we are reviewing it